qcri/LLMeBench/tutorial.md

 ## Adding Dataset
 Check if the dataset used by your task already has an implementation in `llmebench/datasets`.
 If not, implement a new dataset module (e.g. `llmebench/datasets/SemEval23.py`), which implements a class (e.g. `SemEval23Dataset`) which subclasses `DatasetBase`.
-See an existing dataset module for inspiration.
-Each new dataset class requires implementing three functions:
+See [existing dataset modules](llmebench/datasets) for inspiration.
+Each new dataset class requires implementing four functions:

 ```python
 class NewDataset(DatasetBase):